localvoid/ivi/packages/ivi/README.md

 # [ivi](https://github.com/localvoid/ivi) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/localvoid/ivi/blob/master/LICENSE)

 ivi is a JavaScript library that enables you to create dynamic user interfaces using template literals with embedded JavaScript expressions.
-It identifies the static and dynamic parts of your templates and efficiently updates only the changed portions. ivi has a small memory footprint, supports lightweight components, Server-Side Rendering, and Client-Side Hydration, all of which can help improve the performance and efficiency of your web application.
+It identifies the static and dynamic parts of your templates and efficiently updates only the changed parts. ivi has a small memory footprint, supports lightweight components, Server-Side Rendering, and Client-Side Hydration, all of which can help improve the performance and efficiency of your web application.

 - `f(state) => UI`
 - The [basic example](#examples) is just 2.7KB.